qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Profiler
 ........

-The :guilabel:`Profiler` allows to get load times for the Categorys :guilabel:`Startup` and :guilabel:`Project Load`, to identify causes of slow load times.
+The :guilabel:`Profiler` allows to get load times for the Categories :guilabel:`Startup` and :guilabel:`Project Load`, to identify causes of slow load times.